 Switches the Radio to the Radio mode.

-RND/PTY Button (Random Play Button) (CD MODE for CD Audio Play)
+RND Button (Random Play Button)

 Press this button while the CD is playing to activate Random Play.
 This feature plays the selections on the compact disc in random order to provide an interesting change of pace.